varnit-mittal/Optimization-Project/README.md

 ## Problem Statement

-Given and objective function in **n-dimensional** space with defined upper and lower bounds for all dimensions, and a maximum number of evaluations:

-Find the **optimizer** while adhering to the evaluation budget such that:

-- it is within the constrainst of the search space
+Given and objective function in **n-dimensional** space with defined upper and lower bounds for all dimensions, and a maximum number of evaluations, find the **optimizer** while adhering to the evaluation budget such that it is within the constraint of the search space.

 ## Algorithms Implemented